Bwat-dev/twill-capsule-menus/README.md

 ```php
 <x-menus-navigation id="3"/> //id of the menu
 ```
-You can publish blade components menu files :
+ blade components files can be publish:

 ```
 php artisan vendor:publish --tag=twill-capsule-menus-views